 On the good days you will discover a host of decent employers who like what you have to offer and sincerely want to speak to you.
 Ideally, you should roll with the punches.
 Prepare for potential setbacks but maintain a sense of optimism.
 The way you will feel when you get that new job will outweigh any setbacks incurred along the way.

-Larger employers have a formal hiring structure and often involve several people in the process.
-In contrast, smaller employers may have one individual assigned to handling the hiring, and the process may be less formal.
+Larger employers have a formal hiring structure and often involve multiple people in the process.
+In contrast, smaller employers may have one individual assigned to handle the hiring, and the process may be less formal.
 Other issues arise.
-Industry-specific practices found in medicine, education and government have unique hiring stages perhaps influenced by union contracts.
+Industry-specific practices found in health care, education and government have unique hiring stages perhaps influenced by labor agreements.

-Not everyone in the structure has the authority to add new employees.
+Not everyone in a company has the authority to add new employees.
 Typically, a manager of the department where the person will work makes the final decision.
-When possible, find out who makes the final decision.
+When possible find out who makes the final decision.
 However, treat everyone as though they are the hiring authority during your encounters with potential employers.
-Kindness and curiosity can go a long way toward impressing employers and their staffs during the interviewing processes.
+Kindness and curiosity will go a long way toward impressing employers and their staffs during the interviewing processes.

 You will hear a lot about human resources departments.
 They manage the process, sometimes taking a first swipe at a pile of resumes and reducing their numbers by removing unqualified or under-qualified applicants.
 HR may be assigned to appointing entry-level applicants to positions, but the majority of its work involves recruiting, screening and scheduling interviews.
 Don’t underestimate its influence when you’re dealing with an employer.

 Hiring practices vary based on particular industries, employers and hiring managers.
 Generally, however, employers follow a few common hiring strategies and tools to select candidates.
 It comes down to three stages: recruitment, screening and selection.